An Empathetic Depiction of Slavery in Dema

-Given the histories of several areas of Earth in the last several hundred years, notably North America and Europe, depictions of slavery in any form are definitely a subject that could be a meta concern to the sensitivities of some modern players.
-In the forward-facing material that Solar Studios presents, slavery in Dema is a dynamic that overwhelmingly reflects historical cultural features, specifically the presence of slavery in classical antiquity.
+Given the histories of several areas of Earth in the last several hundred years, notably North America and Europe, depictions of slavery in any form are a subject that could be a meta-concern to the sensitivities of some modern players.
+In the forward-facing material that Solar Studios presents, slavery in Dema is a dynamic that overwhelmingly reflects historical and cultural features, specifically the presence of slavery in classical antiquity.
 This article presents a list of ancient cultures where slavery was one of the most prominent aspects of how labor and power dynamics were present.
-Upon request, academic primary sources used in Redsky’s lore building concerning ancient slavery can be provided as well.
+Primary academic sources used in Redsky’s lore building concerning ancient slavery can also be provided upon request.

-Dema’s cycle in Redsky is an attempt to have features of science fiction and fantasy storytelling layered over a classical depiction of a universe.
-The team had to make some deliberate conceptual choices for how slavery might be seen, and thus resisted against by player characters trying to do the right thing in meaningful ways.
-Slavery is absolutely to be seen as a negative practice used by the “bad guys” of the setting.
-These bad guys operate through power derived from tendencies in “social” organizations, and are not representative of their entire species' ethical natures inherently.
+Dema’s cycle in Redsky attempts to have features of science fiction and fantasy storytelling layered over a classical depiction of a universe.
+The team had to make deliberate conceptual choices for how slavery might be seen, and thus resisted player characters trying to do the right thing in meaningful ways.
+Slavery is to be seen as a harmful practice used by the “bad guys” of the setting.
+These bad guys operate through power derived from tendencies in “social” organizations and are not inherently representative of their entire species' ethical natures.

-For instance, not all Featherfolk in the island faction of The Auric approve of the practice of slavery, by any means.
-There are uprisings, abolitionists, and other movements throughout the culture that the obviously oppressive proponents of slavery seek to combat.
-The hope is that players do not feel limited in any sense to have all Featherfolk characters they create support the ownership of slaves.
+For instance, not all Featherfolk in the island faction of The Auric approves of the practice of slavery.
+There are uprisings, abolitionists, and other movements throughout the culture that the oppressive proponents of slavery seek to combat.
+The hope is that players do not feel limited to having all Featherfolk characters they create to support the ownership of enslaved people.
 Instead, these societal features can present opportunities to tell the stories of characters who must have meaningful experiences within these frameworks.
-Players could be a character who, for example, resists slavery in the setting like a “rebel”, or be an ex-slave, or a slave-owner who has a moral reckoning and goes on to work towards emancipation in their culture.
-All of these experiences have factual analogues in the dynamics of the ancient world.
-Their repercussions in Dema are meant to be holistic fictional constructions by design, and do not knowingly seek to promote negative parallels to any present-day real-world identity group.
+Players could be a character who, for example, resists slavery in the setting like a “rebel,” or be an ex-slave, or a slave-owner who has a moral reckoning and goes on to work towards emancipation in their culture.
+All of these experiences have factual analogs in the dynamics of the ancient world.
+Their repercussions in Dema are meant to be holistic fictional constructions by design and do not knowingly seek to promote negative parallels to any present-day real-world identity group.

-As far as the human-centric Solar Hegemony goes, the ‘Hegs were never by any means meant to be an overall morally just society.
-In fact, the words the devs most associate with them are “a dystopian subversion of the tropes of goodness, heroes, and light.”
-They are the most dominant culture in the world through emulating the worst aspects of ancient expansionist regimes like Rome, Egypt, and Greek city-states, which kept millions of slaves.
+As far as the human-centric Solar Hegemony goes, the ‘Hegs were never meant to be an overall morally just society.
+The words the devs most associate with them are “a dystopian subversion of the tropes of goodness, heroes, and light.”
+They are the most dominant culture in the world through emulating the worst aspects of ancient expansionist regimes like Rome, Egypt, and Greek city-states, which kept millions of enslaved people.

 The Hegemony seeks to impose the practice in territories they conquer, such as the cosmopolitan culture of Mundi, where a whole Heroic Era uprising against slavery took place called The Marble Rebellion.
 Mundi offers a different, human and pan-sentient emancipationist counterexample to the oppressive Hegemony government.

-In a way, we hope player characters fighting against slavery expands the conversation around power dynamics, injustice, and the strength of positive morals in general through this creative space.
-As devs, we have to “thread the needle” of being empathetic and compassionate to the more modern sensitivities of recent history within the universe we set out to explore.
+In a way, we hope player characters fighting against slavery expand the conversation around power dynamics, injustice, and the strength of positive morals through this creative space.
+As devs, we must “thread the needle” of being empathetic and compassionate to the more modern sensitivities of recent history within the universe we set out to explore.
 The devs stand by the vision of the world we have set out to create.
-Ancient human history is filled with vile deeds, but we as worldbuilders believe portraying these evils in our fiction is vitally important to create stories with depth and meaningful consequences.
+Ancient human history is filled with vile deeds, but we, as worldbuilders, believe portraying these evils in our fiction is vitally important to create stories with depth and meaningful consequences.

 To our fans, we pledge to address and take ownership of any sensitivity concerns we have not foreseen.
-Together with our community, we will build an even better vision for Redsky going forward with self-improvement in mind.
+Together with our community, we will build an even better vision for Redsky as we advance with self-improvement in mind.